Supreme Commander (video game): Warfare

 Supreme Commander introduced several innovations designed to reduce the amount of micromanagement inherent in many RTS games.
 Engineers units have the command "assist", that will help follow other engineers and help them finish their orders or improve production rate of factories.
-In addition, engineers with the order "patrol" will repair units, buildings and recycle wrecks in their along their partol route.
+In addition, engineers with the order "patrol" will repair units, buildings and recycle wrecks in their along their patrol route.
 Holding the shift key causes any orders given to a unit (or group of units) to be queued.
 In this manner a unit may be ordered to attack several targets in succession, or to make best speed to a given point on the map and then attack towards a specified location engaging any hostiles it encounters along the way.
 After orders have been issued, holding the shift key causes all issued orders to be displayed on the map where they can be subsequently modified to accommodate a change of plan.
 Further, when a unit is ordered to attack a target, the player can issue an order to perform a coordinated attack to another unit.
 This order coordinates the arrival time of the units at the target automatically by adjusting the speed of the units involved.

 As in other RTS games, air transports can be used to convey units to specified destinations, in Supreme Commander though by shift queuing orders a transport containing several units can be ordered to drop specific units at subsequent waypoints.
 An air transport can also be ordered to create a ferry route, an airbridge wherein any land units ordered to the start of the ferry route will be conveyed by the air transport to the specified destination.
 The output from a production factory can be routed to a ferry route causing all units constructed by that factory to be automatically ferried to the route's destination.
 Additional air transports can be ordered to assist an existing ferry route allowing many units to be efficiently transported.